 If you have a steady hand and calm nerves (I do not), you can take the direct approach to catching your queen.
 Restraining her in this manner takes some skill.

 Gently grasp her and hold her body between your thumb and 1st finger of your non-dominate hand.
 The second finger provides a place for her feet to sit.

+Move your fingers to expose the top of her thorax this is where you will put a small dot of paint.
 If the idea of picking up your queen in this manner makes your blood pressure rise – never fear, there are other options.

 Using a Queen Marking Kit with Tube

 Using a queen marking tube (available alone or in a kit) is the easiest method to safely mark your queens.
 The beekeeper does not have to hold her but care must still be taken to avoid applying too much pressure.

 Locate the frame with the queen and gently lay the frame down with that side facing up.
 Remove the foam-covered plunger from the tube and “corral the queen into the tube”.

 Replace the foam plunger and gently push the her to the end with a mesh covering.
 The sponge surface will protect her if you are careful.